jimhigson/oboe.js/writing/main/3_Background.md

 available to the client which then immediately makes a new request, reiterating the cycle.

-*Push tables* observe that, while browsers lack the means of streaming ajax, progressive html rendering is available.
-Streaming data is written from the server side into an HTML table, one row per event.
+Observing that while browsers lack progressive ajax, progressive html rendering is available, *push tables* achieve progressive data transfer by serialising streaming data as HTML.
+This is usually into a table, one row per message.
 On the client side this table is hidden in an off-screen frame.
-Javascript listens for changes to table and reacts whenever a new row is found.
+Javascript watches the table and reacts whenever a new row is found.

-While effective, none of these workarounds are using the technology as it is intended. *Websockets* is poised to take over, building a standardised transport on top of http's chunked mode.
-The websockets framework cannot be built in Javascript and needs to be implemented by the browser.
+Whilst useful, neither long polling nor push tables use the technology as intended.
+The latest approach, *Websockets* is poised to take over, building a standardised duplex transport and API on top of http's chunked mode.
+While the newest browsers support websockets, most of the wild base does not.
+Nor do older browsers provide a fine-grained enough interface into http in order to allow a Javascript implementation.

-The significant point the three approaches outlined above is that they dichotomously split http usage into downloading and streaming, so that downloading and streaming are delivered through channels which have little in common.
-While the mechanism of the streaming can be effectively hidden behind the API, these kinds of unnatural encodings do not lend themselves to a SOA mindset, we can hardly say that the plumbing is on the outside while the messages are rows in an html table (why not?)

-All incompatible with REST where the resource is simply sent via standard http.
-Server has to know if client is streaming and jump though hoops etc.
+*some or all of the below could move to A&R, it is wondering into analysis*

+While different in detail, all of the three approaches outlined above solve a different problem than this project is intended to address.
+Firstly, requiring a server that can write to an esoteric format feels quite anti-REST, especially given that the server is sending in a format which requires a specific, known, specialised client rather than a generic tool.
+In REST I have always valued how prominently the plumbing of a system is visible, so that to sample a resource all that is required is to type a URL and be presented with it in a human-comprehensible format.

+Secondly, as adaptations to the context in which they were created, these frameworks realise a view of network usage in which downloading and streaming are dichotomously split, whereas I aim to realise a schema without dichotomy in which *streaming is adapted as the most effective means of downloading*.
+In existing common practice a wholly distinct mechanism is provided vs for data which is ongoing vs data which is finite.
+For example, the display of real-time stock data might start by AJAXing in historical and then separately use a websocket to maintain up-to-the-second updates.
+This requires the server to support two distinct modes.
+However, I see no reason why a single transport could not be used for both.
+Such a server might start answering a request by write historic events from a database, then switch to writing out live data in the same format in response to messages from a MOM.
+By closing the dichotomy we would have the advantage that a single implementation is able to handle all cases.

+It shouldn't be a surprise that a dichotomous implementation of streaming, where a streaming transport is used only for live events is incompatible with http caching.
+If an event is streamed when it is new, but then when it is old made available for download, http caching between the two requests is impossible.
+However, where a single mode is used for both live and historic events the transport is wholly compatible with http caching.

-If we take streaming as something all downloads should do, not just for of forever-ongoing data, none of these approaches are particularly satisfactory.
+If we take streaming as a technique to achieve efficient downloading, not only for the transfer of forever-ongoing data, none of these approaches are particularly satisfactory.

-Dichotamy between streaming and downloading in the browser for downloading data.
+Dichotomy between streaming and downloading in the browser for downloading data.
 But not for html (progressive rendering) or images (progressive PNGs and progressive JPEGs).

-Also progressive SVGs. [^2]

 Lack of support in browser Long poll - for infrequent push messages.
 Must be read Writing script tags

 All require server to have a special mode.
 Encoding is specific to get around restrictions.

 Parsing: SAX and Dom, Json and XML
 ----------------------------------